Emma Hardie Amazing Face Dual Action Professional Cleansing Cloth

 £3 for 1

-Excuse the turmeric stains, I’ve had it just ass long as the Emma Hardie cloths.
-My old review of it wasn’t really kind, I keep reading amazing reviews on this one, but I just can’t seem to agree, especially when Pai says to “understand sensitive skin”.
-Even now when my skin is really amazing, this cloth feels like it’s scratching my skin on a microscopic level sometimes.
-Of course it leaves my skin exfoliated and soft, but I can’t imagine using it daily or around my eyes.
+Excuse the turmeric stains, I’ve had it just as long as the Emma Hardie cleansing cloths.
+My old review of it wasn’t very kind, I keep reading amazing reviews on this one, but I just can’t seem to agree, especially when Pai says to “understand sensitive skin”.
+Even now when my skin is really amazing, these cloths feels like it’s scratching my skin on a microscopic level sometimes.
+Of course, it leaves my skin exfoliated and soft.
+But I can’t imagine using it daily or around my eyes.
 And I still wouldn’t recommend it to people with active cystic acne.

-But with that said, it does a great job in exfoliating, and is best used on the body with the oil cleansing method #2.
+But with that said, it does a great job in exfoliating and is best used on the body with the oil cleansing method #2.
 I also like that it’s organic and unbleached.
-The way I use it the most is to help remove face masks as it exfoliates and helps rid off any gunk that may have creeped out of the pores.
+The way I use it the most is to help remove face masks as it exfoliates and helps rid of any gunk that may have creeped out of the pores.

-EDIT: Since my review, Pai has come out with a softer and dual-faced cloth that’s worth a look.
+EDIT: Since my review, Pai has come out with a softer and dual-sided cloth that’s worth a look.

 - Too thin to use with the OCM